GunzLauncher/Vigitel-2006-2021/README.md

 # Vigitel-2006-2021

+For this analysis, the R programming language was used in RStudio.

 Impact analysis of anti-smoking public policies in Brazil, using the time series from the Epidemiological Analysis and Surveillance of Non-communicable Diseases (VIGITEL)

 # Step 1: dados_Vigitel_2006-2021.rmd